osmanii/osmanii.github.io/_teaching/2015-spring-teaching-2.md

 date: 2009-07-20 to 08-23-2011
 location: "Dhaka, Bangladesh"
 ---
-Taught many courses over the course of more than 2 years
+Taught multiple courses and labs over the course of more than 2 years
 <ul>
 <li>Theory courses:
 <ul>